slenered/SonicGun_REPO/README.md

 *As long as you don't overload the device

 ***
-If you discover any issues, please report them to the github repo.
+If you discover any issues, please report them to the [GitHub repo](https://github.com/slenered/SonicGun_REPO).